M1zzy-h/Team-9/README.md

 # Emerald Vinyl

 Emerald Vinyl is a music-focused web application designed to help users explore, manage, and purchase vinyl records seamlessly.
-Built using **HTML, CSS, PHP, JavaScript and Laravel**, this platform provides an intuitive and engaging experience for music enthusiasts.
+Built using **HTML, CSS, PHP, JavaScript and Laravel**, this platform provides an intuitive and engaging experience for music enthusiasts

 ## Features include
 - A home page.